Energy planning: Nuclear Energy

-Nuclear energy is considered to be a clean energy source.
+Nuclear energy is sometimes considered to be a clean energy source.
 Nuclear energy's only associated carbon emission takes place during the process of mining for uranium, but the process of obtaining energy from uranium does not emit any carbon.
 A primary concern in using nuclear energy stems from the issue of what to do with radioactive waste.
-The highest level source of radioactive waste comes from the spent reactor fuel, the radioactive fuel decreases over time through a process called radioactive decay.
+The highest level source of radioactive waste comes from the spent reactor fuel, the radioactive fuel decreases over time through radioactive decay.
 The time it takes for the radioactive waste to decay depends on the length of the substance's half-life.
 Currently, the United States does not have a permanent disposal facility for high-level nuclear waste.

 Public support behind increasing nuclear energy production is an important consideration when planning for sustainable energy.
 Nuclear energy production has a complicated past.
 Multiple nuclear power plants having accidents or meltdowns has tainted the reputation of nuclear energy for many.
 A considerable section of the public is concerned about the health and environmental impacts of a nuclear power plant melting down, believing that the risk is not worth the reward.
 Though there is a portion of the population that believes expanding nuclear energy is necessary and that the threats of climate change far outweigh the possibility of a meltdown, especially considering the advancements in technology that have been made within recent decades.